 Cigar paper can be challenging to work with, but moistening it can make the paper easier to shape, wrap, and work with.
 Plus, it can help to seal any micro-tears that may have occurred during splitting and emptying.

-Add the ground cannabis to the center of the tobacco leaf paper, spreading it evenly lengthwise until you've filled the paper with your desired amount of cannabis.
-While there is no “set” amount of cannabis to add to your blunt, typically, 1 to 2 grams should be sufficient to fill your paper, although certain blunt wraps may be able to hold more.
-After you’ve added your cannabis, roll between your fingers to ensure the weed is packed evenly before sealing.
+Add the ground cannabis to the center of the tobacco wrapper, spreading it evenly lengthwise until you've filled the paper with the desired amount of cannabis.
+While there is no set amount of cannabis to add to your blunt, 1 to 2 grams should be sufficient to fill the paper.
+YMMV.
+After adding the cannabis, roll the blunt between your fingers to ensure the weed is packed evenly before sealing.

-Once your cannabis is evenly distributed, it's time to roll and seal your blunt.
+Once the cannabis is evenly distributed, it's time to roll and seal.
 Tightly tuck one edge of the blunt wrap under the other.
-Then, lick the exposed edge lengthwise and seal your blunt.
-If your blunt rips or cracks during the rolling process, you can use a small piece of excess tobacco leaf paper to seal the tear.
+Then, lick or use your finger to wet the long side of the exposed edge and seal the blunt.
+If your blunt rips or cracks during the rolling process, use a small piece of excess tobacco leaf paper to seal the tear.

-To further seal your blunt and ensure a more even burn, you can “bake” it by running a lighter around the exterior of the blunt.
+To further seal the blunt and ensure a more even burn, you can “bake” it by running a lighter around the exterior of the blunt.
 Just make sure to keep the lighter a safe distance from the paper.
-You only want to use the heat to dry out the moisture and seal the blunt, not actually light the blunt and start smoking.
+You only want to use the heat to dry out the moisture and seal it, not actually light the middle of the blunt.

-Once you've rolled and sealed your blunt, you can either spark it and start enjoying your blunt or save it for later consumption.
+Once you've rolled and sealed it, you can either spark up and start enjoying your blunt or save it for later consumption.